Why You Should Include Multiple People on Your Hiring Team

-While the number of steps in a hiring process varies significantly between organizations, so does the number of people included on the interview team.
-Some organizations involve teams that span multiple roles and departments and include recruiters, hiring managers, team members, and even executives.
+While the number of steps in a hiring process varies significantly between organizations, so does the number of people on the interview team.
+Some organizations involve teams spanning multiple roles and departments, including recruiters, hiring managers, team members, and even executives.
 Others delegate the entire responsibility of interviewing to a single hiring manager.

 Although it is becoming more common to see organizations involve multiple interviewers and treat interviewing as a collaborative process, the benefits of doing so tend to be overlooked and are not fully appreciated.